Ohio Mineral Rights Management

 Professional Mineral Management for Ohio Mineral Owners

-Quick Answer: Ohio mineral rights gained significant value from the Utica Shale play in the Appalachian Basin, producing both oil and natural gas liquids.
+TL;DR: Ohio mineral rights gained significant value from the Utica Shale play in the Appalachian Basin, producing both oil and natural gas liquids.
 Key counties include Belmont, Monroe, Harrison, and Guernsey.
 Ohio DNR regulates activity, with mandatory pooling laws and unitization rules affecting horizontal drilling development.

 Ohio has experienced a renaissance in oil and gas development thanks to the Utica Shale play in the Appalachian Basin.
 Eastern Ohio counties have seen tremendous horizontal drilling activity, creating significant value for mineral owners.
 Valor provides comprehensive mineral management services tailored to Ohio's regulatory environment and the unique characteristics of Appalachian shale development.